Five Steps to Self-confidence

 - Take action to move yourself forward.
 This one is key!
 The results of your action will then fuel your self-confidence.

 - Develop a support system that can give you the support that you need.

+You can rewrite your story and change your self image from lacking in confidence to confident.
 Courage is not the absence of fear but taking action despite the fear.